symfony/panther/README.md

 ### Improve Performances by Having a Persistent Web Server Running

-When you use the Panther client, the web server running in background will be started on demand at the first call to `createPantherClient()`, `createGoutteClient()` or `startWebServer()` and it will be stopped at `tearDownAfterClass()`.
+When you use the Panther client, the web server running in the background will be started on demand at the first call to `createPantherClient()`, `createGoutteClient()` or `startWebServer()` and it will be stopped at `tearDownAfterClass()`.

 If you want to improve performances, you can hook to PHPUnit in your `phpunit.xml.dist` configuration file with the